citation-file-format/citation-file-format/index.md

   format                      String                                            The format in which a work is represented

-  institution                 Entity                                            The institution where a work has been produced or published
+  institution                 Entity object                                           The institution where a work has been produced or published

   isbn                        String                                            The ISBN of the work